XIMDEX/structured-data/doc/guide.md

 This is an API service for structured data management and maintenance.
 Written in PHP as a package for Laravel framework.

-This document provide the installation process information and the API usage.
+This document provides the installation process information and the API usage.

 ## Table of contents